 While Sentry adds a lot of this contextual data by default, we highly encourage you to add your custom data through the SDK.
 Multiple Sentry workflows and tools can be configured and fine-tuned based on this data, so adapting those to the way you work is very helpful in getting even more value out of Sentry.

 The SDK allows you to set various types of data that are then attached to every event that occurs in your application.
 Generally, those data types are:

 Custom Contexts.
 While these fields are unsearchable, they enrich your events with information that will help you debug and resolve the associated issues.

-User Context- comprised of a set of predefined data fields.
-Setting any one of those (when applicable), allows Sentry to construct a user identity and define user uniqueness.
+User Context- Comprised of a set of predefined data fields.
+Setting any one of those (when applicable) allows Sentry to construct a user identity and define user uniqueness.

 Targeted alerts are key to focusing attention when your app breaks and notifying exactly the people who can fix it.
-The more data you add to your errors, the more flexibility you gain to create pinpointed alerts.
+The more data you add to your events, the more flexibility you gain to create pinpointed alerts.
 The following data types can be incorporated in your alert rules by adding the relevant conditions to trigger the alert:

 - User Context: Once a certain issue has impacted a defined threshold of unique users.

 - Custom Tags: When events contain custom tag values that match your defined values.

 - Environment: When events are occurring in a specific environment.